Prospective Sample Collection Awards

 Requests for no-cost extensions are also considered.
 Please contact the Clinical Research Funding team to discuss the need for an extension and for access to a no-cost extension form.

 Yes.
-Amendments to sample collections must be reviewed by the Committee where there is a change to the sample size or the nature of samples to be collected.
-There are two routes for review of amendments:
+Amendments must be reviewed by the Committee where there is a significant change to the study design, sample size or study drug.
+Both costed and no-cost amendments are reviewed by the following process:

 The Clinical Research Committee and its Expert Review Panels will judge your proposal based on the following criteria:

-Applications are assessed by the Clinical Expert Review Panel.
-Final funding recommendations are made by the Clinical Research Committee (CRC).
+Applications are assessed first by an Expert Review Panel, then final funding recommendations are made by the Clinical Research Committee (CRC).

 clinicalresearch@cancer.org.uk